azarcone/azarcone.github.io/content/supervision/_index.md

 If you are interested in writing your thesis under my supervision, please contact me by e-mail.
 If you already have an idea for a topic, please add a brief description.
 Please do not forget to indicate when you would like to start working on your thesis.

-I highly recommend using LaTeX, in particular the template provided by the
-<a href="https://gitlab.informatik.hs-augsburg.de/tha-latex-templates/abschlussarbeit" target="_blank">Faculty of Computer Science</a> (you need to access the Computer Science Gitlab from the network of the THA or using VPN)
+I highly recommend using LaTeX, in particular <a href="https://gitlab.informatik.hs-augsburg.de/tha-latex-templates/abschlussarbeit" target="_blank">this template</a> provided by the Faculty of Computer Science (you need to access the Computer Science Gitlab from the network of the THA or using VPN)

 <h4>Past thesis supervision</h4>